BioComSoftware/TeramyydDuel/Docs/CHADBURN_SETUP_GUIDE.md

 **Ship doesn't move:**
 - Check Console for error messages
 - Verify `Target Engine` is assigned (or engine exists in scene)
-- Verify `Throttle Response Seconds` matches ship class expectations
+- Confirm `ShipCharacteristics.maxSpeedKnots` matches the intended top speed
 - Verify engine is enabled and has power

 **Handle stretches/distorts when rotating:**